I Entered Over 1,000 Competitions in One Month and This Is What I Won

 WEEK THREE

 With a slightly melted chocolate bar the only thing I had to show for two solid weeks of competition entering, I went in search of more experienced compers, hoping they’d be able to help me out.
-Conveniently, the forums on MoneySavingExpert host a whole community of compers who regularly post new competitions and answers to competition questions.
+Conveniently, MoneySavingExpert forums hosts a whole community of compers who regularly post new competitions and answers to competition questions.

 One user, who wished to stay anonymous, was helpful and pragmatic when it came to comping.
-They suggested I start by entering the comps that were ending soon, then the “instant wins”, then the social media comps that only lasted for a day or so, and lastly entering comps that utilised skills I was good at – as fewer people enter them.
+Suggesting to start by entering the comps that were ending soon, then the “instant wins”, then the social media comps that only lasted for a day or so, and lastly entering comps that utilised skills I was good at – as fewer people enter them.

 Another user, who’d only been comping since August of 2014 (I worried about seeking advice from a n00b, but I didn’t have much choice at this point), put in around three hours a day during the week and over 10 hours over the weekend – and it had actually paid off.
 They had won a range of prizes, most notably an Accurist watch worth around £300, and a signed Motörhead drumhead, similarly priced.

 Midweek, I was beginning to lose steam.
 During my break at work, enjoying a Bianca-banana (one with lots of freckles) I got a call.
 “Hi, is that Sam?” the lady asked.
-I confirmed, eager to find out what she wanted with me.
+I confirmed, eagerly anticipating what she wanted with me.
 “We’re just calling to let you know that you’ve won the opportunity to see The Darkness live at Absolute Radio!”

 “Shit!
 That’s sick!”
 I said, embarrassingly.
 She confirmed my email address and we laughed together.
-Oh, how we laughed – me at the fact “samisgoingtowin” had actually helped me in my mission; her, presumably in joy that someone out there was definitely leading a sadder existence than her.
+Oh, how we laughed – me at the fact “samisgoingtowin” had actually helped; her, presumably, in joy that someone out there was definitely leading a sadder existence than her.

 WEEK FOUR

-I arrived at Absolute Radio’s headquarters to find it filled with real The Darkness fans, who were genuinely excited and had pre-ordered their new album.
+I arrived at the station’s headquarters to find it filled with real The Darkness fans, who were genuinely excited and had pre-ordered their new album.
 “FRAUD!
 FRAUD!
 FRAUD!” was playing over in my head.

 §

 After nearly a month of slavishly entering every competition I could, I still wasn’t satisfied.
-A chocolate bar and tickets to see The Darkness are fine, if you like chocolate and The Darkness, but I wanted an object I could touch with my hands that wouldn’t eventually melt – like a car.
+A chocolate bar and tickets to see The Darkness are fine, if you like chocolate and The Darkness, but I wanted an object I could hold in my arms that wouldn’t melt – like a car.
 I wanted a fucking car.

 The final days of my challenge approached and I was still going at it, hitting the thousand competitions mark.
 I couldn’t give in.
 I wouldn’t give in.
 Then, everything changed.